dukelester/javascript-bootcamp-2022-2023/DataStructures/advancedDSA/README.md

 of stacks is that they cannot access the non-last-added element directly like arrays can;
 in addition, accessing deeper elements requires you to remove the elements from the data structure.

+## Queues

+A queue is also a data structure, but you can remove only the first added element.
+This is a principle known as `first in, first out` (`FIFO`).
+A queue is also great because of the constant time in its operations.
+Similar to a stack, it has limitations because only one item can be accessed at a time.
+Queues should be used over arrays when you need to work with data in the `FIFO` form where the algorithm only needs to access the first added element.